brechtvdv/benchmark-quantumleap/README.md

 ## Add table in CrateDB by creating subscription in Orion

 When testing locally, change the hostname of the notification url inside `setup_subscription.sh` to the value of the environment variable `QUANTUMLEAP_SERVICE_HOST`, because Orion cannot connect to Quantumleap through localhost.
-You can retrieve this value by going inside a running docker container and run `printenv`.
+You can retrieve this value by going inside a running docker container and run `printenv | grep QUANTUMLEAP_SERVICE_HOST`.

 Then run:
 ```